rancher/rancher.github.io/rancher/v1.2/en/catalog/private-catalog/index.md

 The Rancher catalog service requires private catalogs to be structured in a specific format in order for the catalog service to be able to translate it into Rancher.

-### Directory Structure
+### Template Folders

-Catalog templates are displayed in Rancher based on what cluster management type of environment that you are in.
+Catalog templates are displayed in Rancher based on what container orchestration type that was selected for the environment.

+#### Templates based on Orchestration type

 * _Cattle_ orchestration: Entries in the UI are from the `templates` folder
 * _[Kubernetes]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/kubernetes/)_ orchestration: Entries in the UI are from the `kubernetes-templates` folder
 * _[Swarm]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/swarm/)_ orchestration: Entries in the UI are from the `swarm-templates` folder
 * _[Mesos]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/mesos/)_ orchestration: Entries in the UI are from the `mesos-templates` folder

+### Infrastructure Services Templates

+The [infrastructure services]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/rancher-services/) that are available to be enabled in an [environment template]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/environments/#what-is-an-environment-template), are from the `infra-templates` folder of any catalog enabled in Rancher.

+These services are also available from the **Catalog** tab, and you will be able to see all the infrastructure services even though they may not work with the selected orchestration type.
+It's recommended to select infrastructure services during environment template creation versus launching them directly from the catalog.

+### Directory Structure

 ```
--- templates OR kubernetes-templates OR swarm-templates
+-- templates (Or any of templates folder)
   |-- cloudflare
   |   |-- 0
   |   |   |-- docker-compose.yml